arafato/alicloud-core-concepts-book/manuscript/governance.md

 - Identities from other Identity Providers such as Active Directory that are being used in Single Sign-On scenarios.

 ### Resources
-We have already briefly touched what a cloud resource is previously but let's recap: a cloud resource is any instance of a particular cloud service.
+We have already briefly touched upon what a cloud resource is in the previous sections but let's recap: a cloud resource is any instance of a particular cloud service.
 For example, an ECS instance is a resource of the ECS service.
 Likewise, an OSS bucket and an OSS object is a resource of the OSS service.
-Each resource on Alibaba cloud has a unique identity that you can use to define very fine granular permissions.
+Each resource on Alibaba Cloud has a unique identity that you can use to define very fine granular permissions.
 Instead of granting full access to each and every ECS instance in your account you can only grant access to a particular ECS instance.
 This is where the `Resource`field of a RAM policy comes into play as already shown section [RAM Users and Policies](#ch-gov-users-and-policies).
 The identifier of an Alibaba cloud resource is always structured like this:
 ```
 acs:<service-name>:<region-id>:<account-id>:<resource-name>
 ```